cmharlow/geonames-reconcile/README.md

 Michael Stephens wrote a [demo reconcilliation service](https://github.com/mikejs/reconcile-demo) and Ted Lawless wrote a [FAST reconciliation service](https://github.com/lawlesst/fast-reconcile) that this code basically repeats but for a different API.

 Please give any thanks for this work to Ted Lawless, and any complaints to Christina.
+Also give thanks to Trevor Muñoz for some cleanups to make this code easier to work with.

 ##Special Notes